Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Introduction

-Third, we develop a communication-efficient algorithm, \texttt{ppDSC}, by which we only need to send the top eigenvectors from the local machines to the central server.
-The method is inspired by the distributed PCA proposed for other scenarios in the divide-and-conquer paradigm \citep{fan2019distributed,bhaskara2019distributed,charisopoulos2021communication} and iterative paradigm \citep{garber2017communication,gang2019fast,chen2021distributed,li2021communication,guo2021privacy}.
-However, we incorporate the perturbation and bias-correction procedure in our algorithm; as a result, it poses great challenges to derive the theories, including the estimation error bounds.
+Driven by large decentralized datasets, there has been increasing work on distributed algorithms for PCA, including the divide-and-conquer paradigm \citep{fan2019distributed,bhaskara2019distributed,charisopoulos2021communication} and iterative paradigm \citep{garber2017communication,gang2019fast,chen2021distributed,guo2021privacy}.
+However, we work with {privacy-preserved} network data and incorporate the perturbation and bias-correction procedure in our algorithm; as a result, it poses great challenges to derive the statistical theories, including the estimation error bounds.

-Last but not least, we provide a series of novel bounds and explicitly show how the bounds depend on the privacy parameters.
-These theoretical results have not yet been established.
-In the special case without the privacy and local computation demand, the error bounds of our algorithm reduce to that given in \citet{lei2020bias}.
-The bounds also review the effect of RR on community detection.
-In particular, adding more network edges can lead to larger error bounds than removing edges.
-Our established bounds can also help to explain the blessings and curses of heterogeneity among the local networks.